Spoiler Alert (film): Plot

 In 2001, Michael Ausiello, a writer for TV Guide, is brought to a gay nightclub by his best friend in Manhattan.
 There, he meets photographer Kit Cowan, and the two start dating.
 Early in the relationship, Michael feels insecure about not feeling attractive enough for Kit, being previously overweight.
 Kit later reveals that he had an affair.
 They both admit their fears of being in a long-term relationship since neither of them had been in one before, but they continue to date.
 During their first Christmas together, Kit gives Michael his own closet space at his apartment.

 One year later, Kit gets an appendectomy.
 His parents come to Manhattan, and Kit has yet to come out to them.
 Kit's mother, Marilyn, grows suspicious of Michael.
 After she incessantly interrogates him, Kit comes out to his parents and reveals that Michael is his boyfriend.
 While initially upset that Kit could not admit this to her, Marilyn is accepting and welcomes Michael.
 Michael and Kit continue their relationship and move into a townhouse together.
 During their second Christmas, Kit joins Michael in lying under the Christmas tree with him as Michael explains it was a childhood fantasy of his to do it every year with his partner.

 In 2013, Michael and Kit develop complications in their relationship as their sex life deteriorates.
 Michael spends too much time with his company TVLine and becomes an alcoholic.
 He also suspects Kit is having an affair with his coworker, Sebastian.
-Their therapist believes they now resent each other, but they still love each other to want to continue their relationship.
+Their therapist believes they now resent each other, but they still love each other enough to want to continue their relationship.
 He suggests that they separate to reassess their feelings.
 Kit moves out, but the two remain in their relationship.